aftab1001/Tech-Challenge/README.md

 npm install
 npm run start
 ```
 The ```package.json``` contains the main script to run the whole program: In Package.json change the name of file if you want to do the testing with a different File.
-Also place the file in the testCases Directory.
+Also place the file in the resources Directory.
 You can also change the directory Name from constants class.
 ```
 "scripts": {
    "start": "node src/index.js test00.txt"